-You should only use water-based stains over wet surfaces.
-They perform better because they are dissolved in water.
-So the coating is more compatible with moisture.
+You must only use water-based stains over wet surfaces as they perform better because they are dissolved in water.
+So, the coating is compatible with moisture.

-However, the finish you will get from applying stain over a damp surface will be inferior to the finish you’ll get if the surface was dry.
+However, the finish you will get from applying stain over a damp surface will be inferior to the finish you’ll get if the surface is dry.

 How To Stain Wet Wood?

 To stain wet wood, do the following things.